How to improve Magento 2 Page Cache Hit Rate

-Today, we are here to reveal some things about Magento 2 Page Cache performance.
-The aspects we are about to describe below may be well-known to you, however, it is useful to remind about them time after time.
+Today, we're going to look at some important elements of Magento 2's Page Cache performance.
+The aspects we are about to describe below may already be quite familiar to you, however, it's still useful to have a refresher on them from time to time.

-Unlike Magento 1, Magento 2 includes the inbuilt Full Page Cache module, which greatly speeds up Magento 2 store.
+Unlike Magento 1, Magento 2 includes an inbuilt Full Page Cache module, which greatly speeds up Magento 2 stores.

-On its principle, the module repeats M1 Enterprise Page Cache: page content is completely cached, but dynamic information is updated through AJAX requests.
+In principle, the module repeats M1 Enterprise Page Cache: the page contents are completely cached, but dynamic information is updated through AJAX requests.
 This technique reduces server response time for regular frontend pages.

 Consequently, to configure the correct operation with page cache, all extensions additionally installed on your store need to be assigned to "pay attention" to this peculiarity.
 This makes sure that updates to dynamic information will be made properly.

-Another vital fact is a possibility to cache a page but only if this page excludes not-cacheable blocks.
+Another vital fact to consider is the possibility for caching a page but only if this page excludes not-cacheable blocks.

-It can be time-consuming to add/monitor/exclude them, in a case of a huge store, however a proper operation and up going benefits worth it.
-You can declare a not-cacheable block in layout files by adding an attribute cacheable="false" there.
+As time-consuming as it can be to add/monitor/exclude these blocks in the case of a huge store, having functional operations and raised benefits are absolutely well worth it.
+You can declare a not-cacheable block in layout files by adding the attribute cacheable="false" there.

-To summarize, all the pages on the following list can not be cached by default:
+To summarize, all pages on the following list cannot be cached by default:

 - Login/registration/forgot password pages

 Customer account pages

-- Search results pages (beginning from the version 2.2.4, it becomes possible to declare a few such pages to cache them)
+Search results pages (beginning from the version 2.2.4, it becomes possible to declare multiple pages to cache them)

 - Cart page

 - Checkout and also as part of other rarely visited pages

-However, the good news is that key pages that get about 90% of users’ visitings are cacheable:
+However, the good news is that these key pages that get about 90% of users’ visits are cacheable: